 - Brush your teeth with fluoride toothpaste twice daily to decrease the sugar and bacteria accumulation on your teeth.

-- Floss between your teeth to prevent cavities from forming where your teeth touch.
+- Floss between your teeth, once a day, to prevent cavities from forming where your teeth touch.

 - Maintain regular checkup appointments so that your dentist can continue monitoring your risk of cavity formation.

 You can take steps to help prevent cavities and tooth infections.
 However, if you already have one, know that your dentist has your best interests in mind if they prescribe you antibiotics for a toothache.